TritonDataCenter/triton/README.md

 Cloud](https://www.joyent.com/products/compute-service).
 Design principles
 include the following:

-* A VM's primary storage should be a local disk, not over the network -- this avoids difficult to debug performance pathologies.
+- A VM's primary storage should be a local disk, not over the network -- this avoids difficult to debug performance pathologies.
-* Communication between internal APIs should occur in its own control plane (network) that is separate from the customer networks.
+- Communication between internal APIs should occur in its own control plane (network) that is separate from the customer networks.
 Avoid communicating over the open Internet if possible.
-* A provisioned VM should rely as little as possible on SDC services outside of the operating system for its normal operation.
+- A provisioned VM should rely as little as possible on SDC services outside of the operating system for its normal operation.
+- Installation and operation should require as little human intervention as possible.

 The goals behind the design of SDC services include:

-* All parts of the stack should be observable.
+- All parts of the stack should be observable.
-* The state of the running service should be simple to obtain.
+- The state of the running service should be simple to obtain.
-* The internals of the system should make it straightfoward to debug from a core file (from a crash or taken from a running process using [gcore(1)](http://smartos.org/man/1/gcore))
+- The internals of the system should make it straightfoward to debug from a core file (from a crash or taken from a running process using [gcore(1)](http://smartos.org/man/1/gcore))
-* Services should be RESTful unless there is a compelling reason otherwise.
+- Services should be RESTful and accept JSON unless there is a compelling reason otherwise.
-* Services should avoid keeping state and should not assume that there is only one instance of that service running.
+- Services should avoid keeping state and should not assume that there is only one instance of that service running.
 This allows multiple instances of a service to be provisioned for High Availability.
-* Node.js and C should be used for new services.
+- Node.js and C should be used for new services.

 ## Dependencies and Related Projects